Aditya-Dawadikar/Llama8B-DDP-TP/README.md

 ## Notes on LoRA and AdaLoRA

 * **LoRA** adds trainable rank‑decomposed matrices to existing weight matrices while keeping the original weights frozen.
-This drastically reduces the number of trainable parameters and memory footprint【449126345816786†L0-L1】.
+This drastically reduces the number of trainable parameters and memory footprint.
 * **AdaLoRA** extends LoRA by dynamically reallocating the low‑rank budget across layers during training.
 It uses the magnitude of gradients to decide which adapters require larger ranks and calls `update_and_allocate()` at each step to adapt the rank allocation.

 ## Contribution